 An empty nest is a great catalyst to reinvention.
 Often our children love us so much as we are, it can encourage us to stay in a rut.
-I’ve been stepping outside my comfort zone the last few days – everything from eating on my own in a restaurant to having my hair styled differently.
-(Just styled, not cut – I’m stepping outside my comfort zone, not leaping!).
-Starting anew has made me realise I have a lot of possibilities and potential open to me that I might not have had time to notice before.
+Starting anew can open us to new possibilities that we might not have had time to notice before.

 Not only can you rediscover yourselves as a couple after the nest is empty, you may also notice that your experience raising your child(ren) has made the connection between you richer.
 You never stop growing as a person, and it really wasn’t just our son who grew up in the last twenty years.
 My husband and I grew up too.
 We are more well-rounded as individuals and that enhances us as a couple.